brimdata/super/book/src/super-sql/functions/types/unblend.md

 # unblend

-undo the effects of unblend
+undo the effects of blend

 ## Synopsis